algorandfoundation/puya-ts/docs/architecture-decisions/2024-05-21_primitive-integer-types.md

 ## Options

-### Option 1 - Direct use of native EcmaScript types
+### Option 1 - Native types

 EcmaScript's `number` type is ill-suited to representing either AVM type reliably as it does not have the safe range to cover the full range of a uint64.
 Being a floating point number, it would also require truncating after division.

 EcmaScript's `bigint` is a better fit for both types but does not underflow when presented with a negative number, nor does it overflow at any meaningful limit for the AVM types.

-If we solved the over/under flow checking with transpilation we still face an issue that `uint64` and `biguint` would not have discrete types and thus, we would have no type safety against accidentally passing a `biguint` to a method that expects a `uint64` and vice versa.
+If we solved the over/under flow checking with a custom TypeScript transformer we still face an issue that `uint64` and `biguint` would not have discrete types for the compiler to know the difference between them and also we would have no type safety against accidentally passing a `biguint` to a method that expects a `uint64` and vice versa.

-### Option 2 - Define classes to represent the AVM types
+### Option 2 - Wrapper classes

 A `UInt64` and `BigUint` class could be defined which make use of `bigint` internally to perform maths operations and check for over or under flows after each op.